rahul-nauni/deep_learning/README.md

-# mlis
+# Deep Learning

-A public repository for Machine Learning in Science Module at University of Nottingham.
+A public repository for Machine Learning in Science - II module at University of Nottingham.

 It contains solved problem sheets and code examples from the workshops.